45 Laughable Job Listings That Raise So Many Questions

 Some requirements on job postings are practically impossible to meet.
 They either ask for an obscene amount of experience, or it’s literally impossible to have worked that long in the field.
 Here are the requirements for applying to be an iOS developer with Apple.

 For non-tech people out there, Swift is a programming language that only came out in 2014.
-Now in 2021, you can have 7 years of experience working with Swift.
-But there is no way you can have more than 7 years.
+Now in 2023, you can have more than 7 years of experience working with Swift, but at the time this listing was posted, it was an impossible ask.

 A dollar per year of experience